robcarver17/skipperman/docs/resolve_changes_to_registration.md

 **Sailor John Smith (2000-01-01) is still active but status has changed from unpaid/partially paid/paid to unpaid/partially paid/paid**

 A payment has been made in Wild Apricot, which will move the status from unpaid, to partially paid, and eventually to paid.
-It's also possible that .
+It's also possible that payment status can go backwards, if the treasurer voids the invoice for some reason.
 Skipperman will update it's payment status to reflect the change.

 **Sailor John Smith (2000-01-01) is still active but status has changed from manual to unpaid/partially paid/paid**